florentpoujol/Daneel/readme.md

 ## Error reporting

-Every arguments are checked for type and value and a standardized, comprehensive error message is thrown if needed.
+Every arguments are checked for type and value and a comprehensive error message is thrown if needed.
 For instance, passing false instead of the gameObject's name with `gameObject:GetChild()` would trigger the following error :

     GameObject.GetChild(gameObject, name[, recursive]) : Argument 'name' is of type 'boolean' with value 'false' instead of 'string'.